sturmer/sturmer/README.md

 ### Hi!

 I'm Gian and I work as a software engineer for [Glia](https://www.glia.com/).
-Since it used to be called Salemove, that's the name of the organization I belong to on GitHub.
+Glia used to be called Salemove, so that's the name of the GitHub organization I belong to.

-I write Elixir, Ruby, and JavaScript.
+I write Elixir, Ruby, and (as little as possible) JavaScript.
 I like [Racket](https://racket-lang.org/).

 Previously I've worked in hospitality, banking, urban mobility, and [Opera](https://www.opera.com/).

 I'm a grad school dropout but I don't give up easily.

+#### Web

+I own the domains [gergel.im](https://www.gergel.im) and [ciccarelli.dev](https://ciccarelli.dev).
+One is hosted by GitHub Pages, the other by Netlify.
+My provider is [Gandi](https://gandi.net).

 #### Naming